conorbr/breen_blog/_posts/2018-10-24-a-labour-of-love.markdown

 ~~~

 The I used [alamofire](http://https://github.com/Alamofire/Alamofire) for the post request, and installed it using [cocoapods](https://cocoapods.org/).
 I'll link the repositories at a later date for any of the fellow romantics out there.

+For what it's worth, it worked.
+She remains my girlfriend to this day, but she did change to android.
+Tune in again for part 2...